-<<(b) for the purposes of compliance with article 22(2) of the Securitisation Regulation, an external verification (including verification that the data disclosed in this Prospectus in respect of the Receivables is accurate) has been made in respect of the Portfolio prior to the Issue Date by an appropriate and independent party and no significant adverse findings have been found (for further details, see the section headed "The Portfolio - Pool Audit");>>
+<<(b) for the purposes of compliance with article 22(2) of the EU Securitisation Regulation, the Pool Audit Report (defined as the report prepared by an appropriate and independent party) has been made in respect of the Portfolio prior to the Issue Date and no significant adverse findings have been found (for further details, see the section headed "ThePortfolio - Pool Audit"); >>.

-In the Section "The Portfolio" it is also stated that << Pursuant to article 22(2) of the Securitisation Regulation and the EBA Guidelines on STS Criteria, the Pool Audit Reports has been prepared in respect of the Portfolio prior to the Issue Date and no significant adverse findings have been found.>>.
+In the Section "THE PORTFOLIO" it is also stated that << Pool Audit Reports - Pursuant to article 22(2) of the EU Securitisation Regulation and the EBA Guidelines on STS Criteria, the Pool Audit Reports has been prepared in respect of the Portfolio prior to the Issue Date and no significant adverse findings have been found.>>.